What is Trigger Finger and Trigger Thumb?

 If conservative treatments are unable to provide relief, the experienced surgeons at HandSport Surgery Institute may recommend trigger finger or trigger thumb surgery.

 Left untreated, a patient with trigger finger, or trigger thumb, may have their finger permanently stuck in a bent position.
-When surgery is the best option, Drs.
-Jason and Mark Pruzansky will examine your specific case to determine whether to use open or percutaneous trigger finger surgery to treat you.
+When surgery is the best option, Dr. Mark Pruzansky or Dr. Jason Pruzansky will examine your specific case to determine whether to use open or percutaneous trigger finger surgery to treat you.

 What Does Trigger Finger Surgery Entail?

 Surgery for trigger finger and trigger thumb is a short procedure that is out-patient, allowing the patient to avoid general anesthesia and go home the same day.

 Using local or regional anesthesia, your surgeon will make a small incision in the palm of your hand to best observe the tendon.
 Since trigger finger is caused by an inflamed tendon, your HandSport Surgery Institute surgeon will widen the tendon sheath to give it more space to move.
 This will ultimately release the locked finger and help patients regain their dexterity and comfort.

 Recovering from Trigger Finger and Thumb Surgery